luizmugnaini/operad.dev/content/memory_management.md

 # Building your own memory system

-When writing any API, one should question itself the scope and the audience of the API.
+When writing any API, one should question himself the scope and the audience of the API.
 In the case of a memory management system, the main concern is centred in memory safety.
 How much safety guard-rails should we build, and how much hand-holding does our end-user need?